joejcollins/rhapsody-angel/queens/sonja.md

 ## 11 x 11 F + 3S
 ## 2018 Queen Marked

+2019-06-18 No signs of swarming.
+Saw eggs but not the queen.

 2019-06-14 Added two brood frames bring them up to 20.

 2019-06-13  Saw the queen and marked her yellow.
 No signs of swarming.
 Need more space, there are a lot of bees in there.